Skip to content

 KANCHIPURAM, TAMIL NADU

-Since 2018, Parvai’s work in Kanchipuram has been a long yet extraordinary journey from crafting pure cotton Korvai saris to creating authentic real-zari silks that honour the timeless spirit of the region.
-We work with eight weaving families, a community of thirty-five men and women whose artistry forms the foundation of Parvai.
-Each sari is woven on traditional Adai and Jacquard looms, using fine mulberry silk and 3 to 5-gram gold zari, reflecting precision, purity, and devotion.
-Supported by our patrons, this enduring partnership is built on trust and respect.
-The Kannakam Collection celebrates the steadfastness and unwavering brilliance of Kanchipuram weaving, sustained through generations of artisans whose pride, patience, and perfection illuminate every thread.
+Since 2018, Parvai’s work in Kanchipuram has evolved from pure cotton Korvai saris to authentic real-zari silks that honour the region’s timeless spirit.
+We collaborate with eight weaving families thirty-five artisans whose skill forms our foundation.
+Each sari is woven on traditional Adai and Jacquard looms using fine mulberry silk and 3–5 gram gold zari, reflecting precision and devotion.
+The Kannakam Collection celebrates this enduring partnership, built on trust, sustaining generations of artisans through pride, patience, and perfected craft.

 KAITHOON, RAJASTHAN

-Parvai’s work in Kota, Khaitun began in 2019 with the renowned Ansari family, revered custodians of the Kota Doria weaving tradition.
-Their mastery of pure cotton, silk, and zari produces fabrics of extraordinary lightness and brilliance.
-To Parvai, the Ansaris are family, kind, skilled, and deeply devoted to their craft.
-In Khaitun, every home hums with the rhythm of weaving, where community and creativity thrive together.
-Parvai works on three looms here, creating base fabrics and saris of exquisite finesse.
-Each Kota Doria piece is a living symbol of interdependence, heritage, and the beauty of human connection, proof that when craft and compassion meet, tradition continues to shine.
+Parvai’s work in Kota, Khaitun began in 2019 with the esteemed Ansari family, custodians of the Kota Doria tradition.
+Their mastery of cotton, silk, and zari creates fabrics of remarkable lightness and brilliance.
+In Khaitun, weaving shapes daily life, where community and craft flourish together.
+Parvai works across three looms, producing refined base fabrics and saris of delicate finesse.
+Each piece reflects interdependence, heritage, and enduring human connection, sustaining tradition through shared skill and quiet devotion.

 BAGRU, RAJASTHAN

-Parvai’s work in Bagru is rooted in centuries-old hand-block printing traditions, where artistry and community coexist in harmony.
-We collaborate with three renowned printer families from the Chhipa community, supported by over fifty artisans who master Dabu resist printing, natural dyeing, and block carving.
-Our most outstanding achievement has been the revival of Gawarwali Dabu Fadat prints on handwoven silk and cotton, a rare, complex technique demanding immense precision and patience.
-Each fabric, textile, and home piece is created through Parvai’s dialogue with these artisans, reflecting Bagru’s living heritage where every motif is guided by sun, water, and earth, and every creation honours nature, collaboration, and the enduring beauty of handmade tradition
+Parvai’s work in Bagru is rooted in centuries-old hand-block printing traditions where artistry and community coexist.
+We collaborate with three Chhipa printer families and over fifty artisans skilled in Dabu resist, natural dyeing, and block carving.
+A key achievement is reviving Gawarwali Dabu Fadat prints on handwoven silk and cotton, a rare, exacting technique.
+Each textile emerges through close dialogue, guided by sun, water, and earth, honoring nature, collaboration, and Bagru’s enduring handmade legacy.

 MOLAKALMURU, KARNATAKA

-In the silk-rich town of Molakalmuru, Parvai preserves India’s pure silk weaving heritage through The Tanvi Collection.
-We work with two weaving families, a community of eighteen men and women, under the guidance of master weaver Ashwin and design head Ane Thomas.
-Using silk and zari sourced from government-subsidised centres, each sari is woven on looms established with Parvai’s support.
-Through meticulous reed settings and jacquard detailing, these heirloom saris reflect Karnataka’s cultural richness, blending tradition, innovation, and integrity.
-Tanvi celebrates the devotion of Molakalmuru’s artisans, who continue to weave with pride and purpose, keeping alive the spirit of a heritage defined by patience, skill, and grace.
+In the silk-rich town of Molakalmuru, Parvai preserves pure silk weaving through The Tanvi Collection.
+We collaborate with two weaving families, eighteen artisans guided by master weaver Ashwin and design head Ane Thomas.
+Using silk and zari from government centres, each sari is woven on looms established with Parvai’s support.
+Precise reed settings and jacquard detailing shape heirloom pieces reflecting Karnataka’s richness.
+Tanvi honours artisans weaving with pride, sustaining a heritage of patience, skill, and grace

 BIRBHUM, WEST BENGAL